xitop/edzed/docs/notes.rst

 Known problems:

-- There are probably bugs.
+- As always, there are probably bugs.
 - The unit tests that checks proper timing may fail on heavily loaded systems.
   Please repeat failed tests.